-High speed GPUs and FPGAs provide the processing power required for GPGPU tasks such as High Performance Compute (HPC) and machine learning inference.
+High speed GPUs and FPGAs provide the processing power required for High Performance Compute (HPC) and Artificial Intelligence (AI) tasks.

 VPX references three VITA standards: